Voibe vs Spokenly (2026): Developer Mode vs MCP Server, Lifetime vs Free + BYOK

 Key Takeaway

-Voibe wins on setup, lifetime pricing, single-mode privacy simplicity, entity transparency, and custom vocabulary integration.
+Voibe wins on setup, lifetime pricing, no-BYOK privacy simplicity, entity transparency, and custom vocabulary integration.
 Spokenly wins on free tier, iOS coverage, and MCP server flexibility.
 Developer integration and compliance are honest ties.

 Pricing Breakdown: 3-Year Math